 Some things in life are non-negotiable.
-Surprise—how much you pay in monthly rent is not one of those things.
-Most renters don't realize that rental prices are negotiable.
-The reality is you can, and you should negotiate your rent.
-The key is knowing how.
+How much you pay in monthly rent is not one of those things.
+Most renters don't realize that you can negotiate your rent.
+Of course, depending on how tight the rental market is, negotiating rent can be a challenge.
+But that doesn't mean you shouldn't try.
 Whether you're negotiating a new lease or renewing an existing lease, here's how to convince your landlord to lower your rent.

 The right way to start the conversation about reducing rent is politely and professionally—not aggressively.
 The first thing you must remember is you're having a conversation—not an argument.
 That means, when negotiating apartment rent, you must remain calm and keep things unemotional.